 This mummy mask shows the deceased wearing a wig and collar.
 The mask has a blue strip with yellow discs running from just beneath the rear parts of the eyes to the chin, covering parts of the cheeks.
 The face elsewhere and the very small high-set ears are gilded.
 The majority of the wig is blue with a white band with green and red discs along the brow.

 A large black scarab (beetle) dominates the top of the head, with multi-coloured wings reaching down to the shoulders of the mask.
 The wings of the scarab divide the mask in two, the front half painted green, the rear red, with a white tie at the back and the curl block in red.
 The lower part of the rear of the mask is also red.
 Most areas of colour are outlined in white.

 Under Roman rule, funerary customs in Egypt changed even more rapidly and began to incorporate influences from Classical art.
 This unique double-coffin was used to bury two young half-brothers.
 The interior of coffins often depicted an image of the sky-goddess Nut, who was thought to protect the deceased.
 This coffin has two images of the goddess, one for each child.
 In Egypt, it was only following the introduction of Christianity that the process of mummification finally began to die out.

-The mummies of the boys were prepared with the utmost care and elaborately wrapped, indicating high status in their society.
-It is not known why the boys died so young but we know from papyrus left with the mummies, that they had the same father but different mothers.
-The boys' death highlight a sad aspect of the ancient world where young children were very likely to die.
-Tragedies such as disease devastating a whole family were all too frequent.
+The mummies of these boys were prepared with the utmost care and elaborately wrapped, indicating high status in their society.
+It is not known why the boys died so young, but we know from papyrus left with the mummies that they had the same father but different mothers.
+The boys' death highlights a sad aspect of the ancient world where young children were very likely to die.
+Tragedies, such as disease devastating a whole family, were all too frequent.